Shreya57/face-mask-detector/README.md

 ## Motivation

 The spread of this deadly virus can be stopped if proper precautions are taken, wearing a mask being one of them.
-But sadly, many people are not wearing masks in public places which rises the need for monitoring.
+But sadly, many people are not wearing masks in public places which increases the need for monitoring.

 ## Objective